whatmakeart/whatmakeart.github.io/content/drawing/ideation-sketches.md

 ## Ideation Sketching Guides

+### Idea Refinement Through Sketching

+After an initial bout of ideation go back through your sketches and see which ones seem promising.
+Choose five of these ideas and refine them and redraw them larger.
+Pay attention to showing how the pieces of the stand would go together.
+Try to draw them as solid things in three-dimensional space on your page.
+Try to draw a minimum of 3 refined sketch ideas.

 Sculpture commissions go through an initial planning phase and design phase.
 Once those approvals are complete, detailed drawings, contracts, and timelines are agreed upon.
 Then fabrication of the work begins.
 The drawings you make should be communicative of all aspects of your project and show how things will go together.

 Will you use a screw?
 Glue?
 Welding?
 What sizes?
 What materials?
 This will take multiple [technical sketches](./technical-sketching.md) and multiple views.
 [Third angle projections](./third-angle-projection.md) are an established convention for drawings that communication the form of an object from multiple angles.